 Salty Dog Boaters, Crisp Cayenne-spiced Wild Alaska Crab Cakes

-Alaska Bering Sea Crabbers are loading pots and getting ready to head up to to the Bering Sea to Catch this next seasons boat load of fresh wild Bering Sea Crab!
-Boaters, Try This Recipe: Brought to you by Salty Dog Maritime Marketing NW: Try This Recipe: Crisp Cayenne-spiced Wild Alaska Crab Cakes.
+Alaska Bering Sea Crabbers are loading or unloading pots and getting ready to head home from AK Bering Sea, Try This Recipe: Brought to you by Salty Dog Maritime Marketing NW: Enjoy Crisp Cayenne-spiced Wild Alaska Crab Cakes.
 Crab cakes are a staple of anywhere that crabs are found- New England, the Gulf Coast, and of course, the Pacific Northwest and the Bering Sea, Alaska.
 Every region has its specialties, partially dependant on both the local varieties available and also dependant on the tastes of the area, and Alaskans love crab just like anyone else!
 Crab omelets, crab soup, hot crab dip, crab rolls, crab quiche, crab chowder, crab tacos, crab in hot butter, and pickled crab tails… the list goes on.
 However, the favorite of many AK natives is the simple but elegant crab cake.
 Although all crab cakes are typically created equal, using Alaska crab meat means you’ll be crowned the king of flavor.

 Ingredients for Breading: